Henry Stanley Plummer: Death

 Plummer died in Rochester, Minnesota on December 31, 1936, at age 62.

 Legacy

 Plummer was known to many as a diversified genius.

 The Plummer–Vinson syndrome is named after him and Porter Paisley Vinson.
 Plummer's nail refers to the separation of the nail from the nailbed which occurs in thyrotoxicosis and psoriatic arthritis.
-The Plummer effect is an intrathyroidal feedforward mechanism preventing thyrotoxicosis in situations of high iodine load.
+The Plummer effect is an intrathyroidal feed-forward mechanism preventing thyrotoxicosis in situations of high iodine load.